top of page

 Almost half a million deaths by Covid-19.

-Complicated grief.
-This is the term used by experts to frame the current feeling of those who lose a family member or close person to Covid-19.
-It is when there is an extreme difficulty in accepting the loss; when the mourner presents reactions different from those considered expected (according to the socio-cultural norms of each community) or when they are absent.
-It is the intensification of mourning and in some cases even eternal mourning.
-With the alarming increase in cases, Brazil is at serious risk of turning this state of eternal mourning into something intrinsic to its people.
+Complicated grief, the term employed by experts, encapsulates the prevailing emotions of those who lose a family member or a close person to COVID-19.
+It denotes extreme difficulty in accepting the loss, deviations from expected reactions (according to sociocultural norms), or even their absence.
+The mourning experience intensifies and, in some instances, becomes perpetual.
+With the alarming surge in cases, Brazil faces the imminent risk of embedding this perpetual state of mourning into its cultural fabric.

-April is not over yet and it is already the deadliest month of the pandemic in Brazil.
-Collective mourning is already taking over all of us.
-After all, it could also become a mental pandemic.
+April is yet to conclude, and it has already emerged as the deadliest month of the pandemic in Brazil.
+A sense of collective mourning pervades, hinting at the potential emergence of a mental pandemic.

 bottom of page